VeeamHub/grafana/veeam-backup-for-office365-grafana/README.md

 * Make the script executable with the command chmod +x veeam-office365.sh
 * Run the veeam-office365.sh and check on Chronograf that you can retrieve the information properly
 * Schedule the script execution, for example every 30 minutes using crontab
-* Download the Veeam Backup for Microsoft Office 365 JSON file and import it into your Grafana
+* Download the Veeam Backup for Microsoft 365 JSON file and import it into your Grafana
 * Enjoy :)

 ----------